hack-miniblip/apps/README.md

 # apps

-Repo for already compiled apps
+Repo for already compiled apps for the MiniBLIP board

-## Contributing
+## Contributing new apps

 ### Upload your projet using the following folder structure
 	./<projectName>
 	./<projectName>/firmware.bin